Mido (footballer): Return to Zamalek

 Zamalek's chairman Mortada Mansour announced the return of Mido as the manager of Zamalek, succeeding Marcos Paquetá who failed to control the team.
 He also appointed Hazem Emam as the general manager and Ismail Youssef as the technical director.
 After only one month as a manager, he was fired after a 2–0 loss to rivals Al Ahly in Cairo derby, leading to increase the gap between the two teams to seven points.
 Later Mortada Mansour said that the board decided to remove Mido from his position after the loss to Ismaily, but announcing it was delayed until Cairo Derby is played, to avoid distraction of players.

 Lierse

 On 7 July 2016, Lierse's chairman Maged Samy announced the hiring of Mido as a technical adviser for Lierse and Wadi Degla.
 Mido said that he aims to help the club to get promoted to Belgian First Division A.

 Wadi Degla

 On 8 November 2016, he was appointed as the manager of Wadi Degla until the end of the 2016–17 season following the sack of Patrice Carteron.
 Mido also stated that he accepted the job in order to be qualified for UEFA A License which requires the applicant to be currently managing a team.

 Al Wehda

 On 17 December 2018, he became technical advisor and caretaker manager at Al Wehda, after the sacking of Fábio Carille.
-He was later sacked in 19 March 2019.
+He was later sacked on 19 March 2019.